-Before embarking on an implantable solution, many patients often consult with relatives and friends, read different articles, and often face some misconceptions even controversial facts on dental implants.
-Dr. Radoslav Simeonov, leading implantologist and surgeon, Head Dentist at the Dentatime Clinic, shares the 7 most commonly mistaken facts associated with missing teeth replacement:
+Before embarking on a dental implant solution, many patients often consult with relatives and friends, read different articles and often face some misconceptions even controversial facts on dental implants.
+Dr. Radoslav Simeonov, leading implantologist and Head Dentist at the Dentatime Clinic, shares the 7 most commonly mistaken facts associated with missing teeth replacement.

-When they hear the word surgery, many patients are afraid and imagine terrible pictures.
+When they hear the word surgery, many patients get scared and imagine terrible scenes.
 It is important to know that implant placement does NOT cause pain!
 Whether one or more implants will be placed, the manipulation is done under local anesthesia and there is no pain.

-Very often the duration of the operation is shorter than tooth extraction or sealing.
-Of course, this also depends on the number of implants to be placed and the complexity of the case.
+Most often, surgery duration is even shorter than tooth extraction or sealing.
+However, this also depends on the number of implants to be placed and the complexity of the case.

 The idea of replacing a tooth with a new one in the bone has been known to humanity for more than 2,000 years.
 Clear historical evidence exists of such early attempts to place bamboo sticks in bones in Ancient China together with replacements made of ivory, wood and other natural materials.
 The development of modern dental implantology began in the early 1950’s and is associated with the name of the Swedish orthopedist Prof. Branamarck.
 Ever since it has been developing at a very fast pace.